wbin666/IntCh/README.md

-# UserAuthen
+# Integration of components
-It's a user authentication sample based on MEAN with Passport, session, reset password.

-Most of features have been completed, but a few areas to be improved later.
-1. add JWT support 2. flash message 3. reset token

-legal: MIT
+It's an integration version of authentication and available time opening.
+You may take it as a sample of MEAN.

+Licensed under the MIT license.